open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

  - **roomJoin** (required) Map of room names
    - **roomName** (required) Room name (matches map key)
-   - **roomParameter** (optional) May be any JSONable object.
-This field is not looked at by EasyRTC, however it is available for custom server applications.
+   - **roomParameter** (optional) A map(dictionary) object with key/value pairs.
+The values can be any JSONable object.
+This field is not currently looked at by EasyRTC, however it is available for custom server applications.
 May be used for room options or authentication needs.

 **Returns:**
  - **roomData** (with roomStatus of `join`)